CapeFlyer: Service changes

 In October 2013, MassDOT announced that the CapeFLYER would be a permanent seasonal service, with a study to be made of year-round weekend service.

 For the 2015 season, the CapeFLYER operated with a dedicated trainset on Fridays (rather than continuing an existing local commuter train), thus allowing a more convenient departure time and fewer stops on that train.
 Also in 2015, all CapeFLYER trains began to stop at the Brockton commuter rail station to provide a one-seat ride between Brockton and Cape Cod.

 In August 2019, after a train ran out of seats, MassDOT added another bi-level passenger car to the train.
 This was done at the request of the Cape Cod Regional Transit Authority before the weekend of August 9.

 Operations in the 2020 season were delayed by the COVID-19 pandemic, with seasonal service not beginning until June 26, 2020, over a month later than planned.

 The CapeFLYER does not currently stop at the Cape Cod Central Railroad stations in Sandwich or West Barnstable in an effort to get the train to Hyannis in a reasonable amount of time.

 A new first-class car was implemented during the 2021 season, featuring reclining leather seats with footrests, as well as a seat-side food and beverage services, for a $10 surcharge.
-The extra services and surcharge were discontinued for the 2022 season, however, and the car was simply used as a regular coach.
+The extra services and surcharge were discontinued for the 2022 and 2023 seasons, with the car simply used as a regular coach, but was brought back for the 2024 season.